Cards’ Pujols hits 700th home run, 4th player to reach mark

 It’s been a remarkable and resurgent run for Pujols.
 This was his 14th home run since the start of August for the NL Central-leading Cardinals, and his 21st of the season.

-“At first, I was upset … and then when the crowd reacted and seen all the smiles, it was a very special moment for MLB,” Bickford said.
-“Albert Pujols is one of the most amazing people I’ve ever met.”

-Pujols jogged around the bases smiling all the way.
-After crossing the plate and pointing his fingers skyward, Pujols went over to greet fellow Dominican Republic and former Dodgers star Adrian Beltre.
+He jogged around the bases smiling all the way.
+After crossing the plate and pointing his fingers skyward, Pujols went over to greet fellow Dominican and former Dodgers star Adrian Beltre.
 They high-fived through the protective netting.

 Then he was off to the Cardinals dugout, getting hugs and congratulations every step of the way.